GormBruunAndresen/PyMAA/docs/what_is_maa/What_is_maa.md

 ## The MGA constraint

-To find the near-optimal space, it is necessary to determine what is near-optimal.
-To do this, the optimal solution and optimal objective value must be known.
-With the optimal objective value known, the MGA constraint is formualted and imposed on the optimization problem.
+To find the near-optimal space, it is necessary to answear the question "What is near-optimal?".
+Near-optimal solutions are defined as solutions which are acceptably close to the optimum.
+So, to find out what is near-optimal, the optimal solution and optimal objective value must be known, and a user-defined acceptable deviation must be chosen.
+When these parameters are known, the MGA constraint is formualted and imposed on the optimization problem.
 The MGA constraint is:

 $$ \begin{equation}
 f(\mathbf{x}) \leq f(\mathbf{x}^*) \cdot (1+\epsilon)